 Nurturing Future Generations

 Zinkgruvan has been encouraging interest in engineering among youth through sponsorship of KomTek, a local technology and entrepreneurship academy in Örebro, and the establishment of technical scholarships for secondary school students.
 KomTek stimulates children’s creativity and works to break down traditional gender roles.
 The goal is to increase female interest in technology and a future in technical roles.
 Each year since inception in 2015, five students have been awarded a Lundin Mining Technical Scholarship.
-Several of these students have later been joined the Zinkgruvan team.
+Several of these students have later joined the Zinkgruvan team.
+In 2019, Zinkgruvan’s Head of Surface Maintenance spoke to attendees about her role and career.
+Responsible for about 60 employees, she is an inspiration and role model for future female leaders.

 In partnership with community groups and the local government, Zinkgruvan opens its doors each summer to visitors for tours of our past-operating Knalla underground mine and our current operations.
 Every summer over 3,000 visitors are welcomed.